alphapie77/CoughTestVoiceCollector/docs/PROJECT_PROPOSAL.md

 - Exporting data in formats suitable for statistical analysis

 ### 2.2 Proposed Solution
-I propose to develop **CoughTest**, a comprehensive web-based platform that enables systematic collection of cough audio data for medical research purposes.
+I propose to develop **CoughTest**, a comprehensive web-based platform that enables systematic collection of cough audio data for academic research purposes.
 The platform will serve both as a functional research tool and a demonstration of modern full-stack software engineering principles.

 ---

 ## 3. Project Objectives

 ### 3.1 Primary Objective
-Develop a professional web application that facilitates standardized cough audio data collection for medical research while demonstrating advanced software engineering practices.
+Develop a professional web application that facilitates standardized cough audio data collection for academic research while demonstrating advanced software engineering practices.

 ### 3.2 Secondary Objectives
 1. **Research Facilitation**: Create tools for systematic data collection with comprehensive metadata